Please call 01353 649 649 during office hours

 Almost all loft spaces can be converted providing there is sufficient space to stand up in the middle.
 As a rule of thumb, providing that the distance from the top of the ceiling joists to the underside of the ridge timber exceeds 2.4m then it should be possible to convert your loft.
 Whilst 2.4m sounds very generous, once additional structure is added (floor joists, ridge beam etc) this height will become nearer to 2.1m.

-Here is a link to some of the loft conversions we have designed – LOFT CONVERSION DESIGN
+Here is a link to some of the loft conversions we have designed – LOFT CONVERSION DESIGN where you will be able to see a photo of the property and a drawing showing the loft conversion itself.

 Here is an example of a loft conversion and house extension that we designed and project managed in Thoday Street, Cambridge.